 But why should you choose paid VPNs when we have so many “free VPN NZ” advertised online?
 There’s more than a few good reasons why we recommend paid VPNs and discourage the use of free services:

 - All free providers allocate a measly amount of bandwidth, which makes it almost impossible to perform any data-intensive activity without running out in a few minutes.

 - As most of these VPNs have a small server network, they are extremely weak when it comes to bypassing censorship and content restrictions.

 - They have unreliable logging policies.
 In fact, many free VPNs sell your data to third parties since they have no legitimate revenue stream.

 In a time where privacy is eroding away every other day, it’s unfortunate that tools that are supposed to safeguard our privacy are actually selling it for self-gain.
-This is exactly why we highly recommend trying Surfshark instead of the other free VPNs listed above.
+This is exactly why we highly recommend trying ExpressVPN instead of the other free VPN for New Zealand listed above.

 No 100% free VPN should be used for sensitive tasks such as downloading torrents.
 These VPNs lack the privacy and security standards necessary to perform P2P activities safely.
-You should only use trustworthy VPN services like Surfshark.
-This VPN service not only offers strong security features but also zero data logging.
+You should only use trustworthy VPN services like ExpressVPN.
+This VPN service offers not only strong security features but also zero data logging.

 Free VPN: Most Common FAQ’s

 There are no free VPNs that are totally safe to use.
 We say this because most free VPNs earn by selling your personal information to third parties.
 In retrospect, it is much safer to use a VPN that offers a 30-days money-back guarantee or at least free trials with or without credit cards.